-- 1. Site Development Review (SDR) - a.
-Recommendation: Only require an SDR when a project does not comply with the General Plan, Specific Plan, Design Guidelines. - i.
-Expedited approval of projects that comply with standards. - ii.
-Greater reliance on approved Plans, Standards, Guidelines and Ordinances. - iii.
-More efficient use of staff time.

-- iv.
-Shows Alameda County is taking proactive steps to address the housing crisis. - 2.
-Lot size consistency - a.
-Recommendation: Eliminate Lot Size Consistency and defer to zoning for minimum lot sizes. - i.
+- Site Development Review (SDR): Only require an SDR when a project does not comply with the General Plan, Specific Plan, Design Guidelines.
+This will allow for an expedited approval of projects that comply with existing standards and generally a greater reliance on existing approved Plans, Standards, Guidelines and Ordinances. - Lot size consistency: Eliminate Lot Size Consistency and defer to zoning for minimum lot sizes.
 Resolve the "lot size consistency" during the pre-application meeting.
 This is too important an issue to be left to the formal review phase.
-Provide guidelines and examples to applicant on how to prepare a lot size consistency analysis for the County's review and approval during the preapplication meeting phase.
+Provide guidelines and examples to applicant on how to prepare a lot size consistency analysis for the County's review and approval during the pre-application meeting phase. - Private Streets: Require Public Streets when a project has greater than a certain number of parcels.
+Private roads may be allowed by Public Works Agency when a public street requirement would have a detrimental effect on the development yield.